kknd22/python-cli-query-csv/README.md

 Python 3

 ## Usage
-unpack the 2 files main.py and ft.csv in a directory run `python3 main.py`
+unpack the 2 files main.py and foodtruck.csv in a directory run `python3 main.py`
 should see this prompts:
 ```